-- Notice – The right to be informed, in writing, of the specific alleged violation(s) of the Student Code of Conduct in which the student is suspected of involvement.
+Notice – The right to be informed, in writing, of the specific alleged violation(s) of the Student Code of Conduct and/or university policy, rule or regulation in which the student is suspected of involvement.

-- Adviser – The right to have a Quinnipiac faculty or staff member (excluding any relative employed by the university) or student attend the meeting in the role of adviser.
+- Adviser – The right to have a Quinnipiac faculty or staff member (excluding any relative employed by the university) attend the meeting in the role of adviser.
 This individual may not address the conduct officer, but may consult freely with the student.
-Legal counsel/attorneys, parents and/or family members and students involved in the underlying incident are not permitted to attend any conduct meeting as an adviser.
+Legal counsel/attorneys, parents/guardians, family members and/or anyone involved in the underlying incident are not permitted to attend any conduct meeting as an adviser.

 Witnesses are those individuals who provide information based on personal knowledge or experience of the incident.
-The conduct officer has the option of communicating with witnesses as deemed appropriate.
+The conduct officer has the option of communicating with witnesses as necessary.
 Character statements are not considered valid witness statements.

 The student presents their information, which may include witness statements acquired by the student.
 After the presentation, the conduct officer engages in a conversation with the student.
 The conduct officer decides if the student is responsible or not responsible for the charged violations.
-The sanction may be announced and explained either at the meeting or within three business days as determined by the conduct officer.
-At the time the decision is rendered, the student receives an electronic copy of the outcome letter including the findings and possible sanctions.
+The sanction may be announced and explained either at the meeting or at a later date as determined by the conduct officer.
 The student has the right to request an appeal, if found responsible for any violation.